premail/premail/README.md

 - `dist`: This folder doesn't exist initially, but will contain the output `index.html` for you to use.

-In your console, run `gulp watch`.
+In your console, run `gulp watchTemplates`.
 This will watch for any changes in any `index.mjml` files (including any partials referenced with `<mj-include>`), and re-render `index.html` file in unminified form in the `dist` subdirectory.
 You can leave your browser open to this page.

 If you don't want to continuously watch your files, you can simply run `gulp` and it will build the `index.html` file in unminified form and then stop.
+This is equivalent to running `gulp compileTemplates`.

 ### Sublime Text 3 users